 Peek into our youngest classroom and you may see some children pouring rice and some using math beads.
 Others are building words or writing in their journals.
 Our Primary classroom is a hub of activity and an opportunity for children to delve into their first structured learning experience.
 Here children bond with caring and experienced teachers.
 They find their own niche in a home-like atmosphere away from home.

-The Primary classroom serves a maximum of 28 children, ages 3-6, with a Head Teacher and two Assistant Teachers.
+The Primary classroom serves a maximum of 28 children, ages 3-6, with a Head Teacher and three Assistant Teachers.
 At the Primary level, children are immersed in an environment of choice between hundreds of hands-on materials, designed to encourage specific skills when a child shows readiness in his/her daily work.
 Because the Montessori materials used at this level are self-correcting, each child can work individually or with a partner at his/her own level while teachers present lessons to individuals or small groups.